|I cannot live without books. -Thomas Jefferson||Reading Lists|

 What Is Life?

-Flora of the Pacific Northwest, by Hitchcock and Cronquist, is an excellent dichotomous key of indigenous Pacific Northwest flora.
-It served as one of my texts for a class in Systematic Botany at Oregon State University, which I feared would be deathly dull (and so proved the lectures), but the laboratory turned out to be a memorable exploratory journey.
+Flora of the Pacific Northwest is an excellent dichotomous key of indigenous regional flora.
+It served as one of my texts for a college class in Systematic Botany, which I feared would be deathly dull, and so proved the lectures, but the laboratory unexpectedly turned out to be a rewarding journey exploring the world without and the world within.

 Book Book Review, Title The Origins of Modern Science, Author Herbert Butterfield, Rating 4.0,